-Today’s senior citizens lead an exciting, energetic lifestyle that can make younger people jealous!
+Today’s senior citizens lead an exciting, energetic lifestyle!
 There is always something enjoyable to do outside, as long as it doesn’t compromise the older adult’s health or safety, regardless of the season.
-Especially during retirement when they have more leisure time, spending time outdoors with the best outdoor activities can assist maintain physical health, keep older people socialized, and avoid boredom from setting in.
+Especially during retirement, when they have more leisure time, spending time outdoors with the best outdoor activities can assist in maintaining physical health, keep older people socialized, and avoid boredom from setting in.

 The following is a list of 15 of our top outdoor activities for seniors: